The Groggers: Non-album releases (2011–2015)

 In December 2011, the band released the songs "Anonymous Girl" (referencing an article written by an anonymous girl from Stern College) and "View From the Sink", which responded to Jewish reggae artist Matisyahu shaving his beard from the perspective of the shorn hair.

 In February 2012, the band released a new single, "Jewcan Sam", subtitled "A Nose Job Love Story".
 The video, commissioned by plastic surgeon Dr. Michael Salzhauer, became the subject of widespread controversy and criticism due to its portrayal of rhinoplasty and accusations of playing into antisemitic tropes.
 The following month, the band performed at the Gramercy Theatre in Manhattan.

 They also told The Commentator that "Jewcan Sam" was meant to be the lead single for an upcoming second album, with Staiman saying it would be "a more mature album for us with a bit more of a universal appeal....Our goal is to maintain our identity as a band but begin to cater to a larger audience in the process.”

 Staiman announced in May that the band would be going on hiatus, and that he would be moving to Los Angeles to pursue a solo career.
 The following summer, however, the band released new material with "Mindy", a satirical love song directed at then-New York State Senate candidate Mindy Meyer.

 In late 2014 and early 2015, the band released a lyric video for a new single called "Kicked Outta Yeshiva", as well as music videos for "Not Going to Shacharis" and "JAP".
 "Not Going to Shacharis", co-written with Aryeh Kunstler, was given a video featuring cameos from Kosha Dillz, Mendy Pellin, and Etan G of Shlock Rock.
 The "JAP" video, another collaboration with Salzhauer, was originally released on May 6, 2015, only to be removed due to "numerous legal complications", according to the band.
 The video was re-uploaded a month later.

 Following another hiatus period, during which Staiman and the other members pursued various projects, the band resurfaced in January 2023 with social media posts teasing a new single.
 The song, "Tiniest Man in the Mikvah", was released on February 1, with a music video featuring comedian Elon Gold.

+In February 2024, the Groggers released a single, "I'm Just a Yid", a parody of Simple Plan's "I'm Just a Kid" about the October 7 attacks and the rise in Antisemitism during the Gaza war.